 Videodrome was the most conceptually daring film David Cronenberg had dared to foist on audiences up until that point.
 Videodrome brims over with ideas and meditations about the media, all shot through with Cronenberg’s ideas about mutable flesh.
 Understandably, Videodrome was a financial failure in theatres.
 (Although it swiftly garnered a cult reputation on the video circuit – something that only makes the film’s thematic issues seem even more ironic).

-The film is filled with arcane jokes – there is the Cathode Ray Mission, a soup kitchen run by O’Blivion’s daughter that instead of offering food allows homeless access to tv so they can be rehabilitated.
+People rarely see the dyer-than-dry sense of humor that lurks in Cronenberg’s films.
+The film here is filled with arcane jokes – there is the Cathode Ray Mission, a soup kitchen run by O’Blivion’s daughter that instead of offering food allows homeless access to tv so they can be rehabilitated.
 “It’s not a style,” she says of the down-and-outs we see, “it’s a disease forced upon them by their lack of access to a cathode tube,” and indeed we later see one of their rehabilitated playing an organ grinder tv on a street corner, asking for money to keep his tv in batteries.

 In another witty aside, Cronenberg takes the old adage about tv being a nipple to the ultimate conclusion and there is an astounding moment when Deborah Harry’s lips fill a tv screen and James Woods bows submissively before it, allowing the tv screen to encase his head.
 Not even satisfied with that metaphor, Cronenberg pushes it even further, turning James Woods into a living receptacle, having videocassettes inserted into his stomach.
 Rick Baker’s effects work here is truly amazing – the scene where James Woods finds the opening in his stomach and pokes a handgun in out of curiosity only to lose it is one of the most creepily queasy moments in modern horror.